Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: GrUES : Gr obner-based Unconditional Equivalence Search

 \subsubsection{Second experimental setting}

-This experimental setting is identical to the first, except that \texttt{GrUES} is given a uniform (noninformative) prior rather than \(\Delta_s^{5}\).
+\texttt{GrUES} is given a uniform (noninformative) prior rather than \(\Delta_s^{5}\) as in the first setting.
 The results are shown in Figure~\ref{fig:uni}.
-Notice that all of the same general patterns emerge as in the first setting.
-Namely, that penalized maximum likelihoods performs better than the baseline independence tests for sparse data-generating DAGs while the MAP estimate performs better than independence testing and penalized maximum likelihood estimates for data-generating DAGs with density \(p> 0.5\).
-We include these results to show that \texttt{GrUES} is not gaining undue advantage simply based on our specific choice of prior.
+Notice that the same general patterns emerge as in the first setting: penalized MLEs performs better than the baseline independence tests for sparse data-generating DAGs, while the MAP estimate performs better than independence testing and penalized MLEs for data-generating DAGs with density \(p> 0.5\).
+This shows that \texttt{GrUES} is not overly advantaged by our specific choice of prior.